dschalk/monads-for-functional-javascript/README.md

 ![screen shot](client/timeout.png)

 The final blurb confirms that the chained code waits for completion of the asynchronous code.
 Similar code could be made to wait for database calls, Ajax requests, or long-running processes to return before running subsequent chained code.
-In fact, messages$, the stream that handles incoming websockets messages, does just that.
-A message is sent to the server.
-A response comes back.
-Code in MonadItter bnd() blocks is released when the response comes in.
-Errors could be handled with various techniques, One way to handle errors would be to listen for them with "window.addEventListener("error", function (e) { ...".
+In fact, messages$, the stream that handles incoming websockets messages, named "messages$", does just that.
+When a message is sent to the server, messages$ listens for the response.
+The functions waiting in MonadItter bnd() expressions are released according to the prefix of the incoming message from the server.
+Essentially, messages$ contains callbacks.
+MonadItter provides an uncluttered alternative to "if - then" blocks of code.

+I didn\'t provide for error handling.
+There doesn't seem to be any need for it in this demonstration.
+If I were getting information from a remote database or Ajax server, I would handle errors with "window.addEventListener("error", function (e) { ...".

 Composition with Promises involves chains of ".then" statements.
 Using MonadItter, composition can be accomplished with Monad's bnd() and ret() methods, just as we have done throughout this presentation.

-Handling asychronous event without messy-looking callbacks is easy in this Motorcycle application.
-There is no need for Promises, a MonadItter instance, or anything special.
-Plain and simple code is sufficient.
+Handling asychronous events without messy-looking callbacks is easy in this Motorcycle application.
+There is often no need for Promises, a MonadItter instance, or anything special.

 Clicking a button in the online presentation sends a message to the server requesting the names of all members of the group you are in.
-When the response comes in, the names are extracted from it and displayed in the browser.
-The browser update waits for the response from the server to come in.
-The names are then passed to the log function and finally, LOCKED gets reset to true. mMtemp is the glue that holds the chain together.
+When the response from the server arrives, the names are extracted from it and displayed in the browser.
+The names are then passed to the log function, which causes them to be displayed in the browser console.
+Finally, LOCKED gets reset to true. mMtemp is the instance of Monad that holds the chain together.
+When the work is done, we have no further use for the names in O.mMtemp.x.
 Here is the code:
 ```javascript
   const LOCKED = ret(true, 'LOCKED');
   LOCKED.ret(true);   // Creates O.LOCKED